 Flat closure (or “aesthetic flat closure“) is reconstruction of a smooth chest wall contour post-mastectomy.
 It involves careful removal of any excess tissue remaining after excision of the glandular tissue, and can also involve contouring of the remaining tissues.
 The National Cancer Institute recently added aesthetic flat closure to their Dictionary of Cancer Terms.
 (Learn more.)

 The short answer is maybe.
-Aesthetic flat closure can be done by many, but not all, surgical oncologists without the assistance of a plastic surgeon.
+Aesthetic flat closure can be done by many, but not all, cancer surgeons (general surgeons, breast surgeons & surgical oncologists) without the assistance of a plastic surgeon.
 Your surgeon’s specific training and skill set, their attitude about whether the flat choice is “deserving” of an aesthetic approach, your body, your medical situation, and other factors will affect your aesthetic outcome.
 That’s why it’s critical to ask specific questions about HOW they will get an optimal flat contour for YOU – where they’ll plan the incisions, how they will mark you up before surgery, etc. If you sense hesitation or pushback, or if they seem unsure about what you’re asking for or how they’ll do it… ask if they’ll consider bringing on a plastic surgeon!

 Yes, absolutely, unless medically contraindicated for some reason.
 For implant-based reconstruction, the skin would have to be stretched with tissue expanders first to accommodate the extra volume of an implant, and fat grafting might be called for to produce a more pleasing contour.
 This is a multi-stage process that can take several months.
 Autologous (“flap”) reconstruction doesn’t require this “pre-stretching” with a tissue expander since the tissues are harvested from elsewhere on the patient’s body.
 Regardless of the reconstructive technique that’s ultimately used, delaying reconstruction until later generally also increases the amount of permanent scarring; reconstruction that’s at least started at the same time as the mastectomy (“immediate” reconstruction) usually leads to less scarring.
 Note: there may be other considerations in your specific case, so ask your surgeon what you can expect.